jbhovell/movie-ratings/README.md

 sort by year, title, reverse sort ratings

+maitain a queue in memory for sending emails to users?

+bot as the form?

 load top 10 films/dramas on iplayer, either use bbc iplayer Nitro api, dan's link or web scrapping (may use existing npm package).